pivotal/docs-tap/install-tanzu-cli.hbs.md

      tar -xvf tanzu-framework-darwin-amd64.tar -C $HOME/tanzu
      ```

-3. Set the environment variable `TANZU_CLI_NO_INIT` to `true` to ensure the local downloaded versions of
+3. Set the environment variable `TANZU_CLI_NO_INIT` to `true` to ensure the local downloaded
-the CLI core and plug-ins are installed by running:
+versions of the CLI core and plug-ins are installed by running:

     ```console
     export TANZU_CLI_NO_INIT=true
     ```

 4. Install or update the CLI core by running:

+   >**Note:** Replace v0.11.6 with the version you've downloaded which can be found by running one
+   the following code examples.

    - **For Linux:**